jmsb-code/Background_Generator/README.txt

             ]
         }
   *The "Tileset" field must be the full name of a png file located in root/levels/tilesets Tilesets should follow the aesprite 47-tileset format.
-An example tileset 'tileset.png' is provided for you the tilesets directory.
+An example tileset 'tileset.png' is provided for you the example directory.
    Credit to Stuart, the original author of this tileset.